nishantkantojha/Assignment/README.md

 The SMTP Protocol's major goal is to provide standards for server communication.
 The servers introduce themselves and the type of communication that is taking place.
 Errors like invalid email addresses are handled by servers as well.
 The recipient server, for example, will respond with an error message if the recipient address is wrong.

 Advantages of SMTP Protocol
-i.
-SMTP allows email communication between several machines in a network to be as simple as possible.
+1. SMTP allows email communication between several machines in a network to be as simple as possible.

-ii.
-SMTP is built on a basic infrastructure that makes sending emails simple and rapid.
+2. SMTP is built on a basic infrastructure that makes sending emails simple and rapid.

-iii.
-For outgoing email messages, SMTP provides dependability, which means that if a message is not delivered successfully, the SMTP server will try to resend the message until it is sent successfully.
+3. For outgoing email messages, SMTP provides dependability, which means that if a message is not delivered successfully, the SMTP server will try to resend the message until it is sent successfully.

-iv.
-Organizations can use SMTP to manage outbound email messages if they have a dedicated server.
+4. Organizations can use SMTP to manage outbound email messages if they have a dedicated server.

-v.
-Connecting to SMTP is simple and straightforward.
+5. Connecting to SMTP is simple and straightforward.
 It has a simple installation process.

-vi.
-SMTP connections are unrestricted and can connect to any system.
+6. SMTP connections are unrestricted and can connect to any system.
 All we must do now is plug in the SMTP details.

-vii.
-It excludes any future development on our part.
+7. It excludes any future development on our part.

 •	Conclusion